ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 ## First Boot
 Continue the install as usual until you are met with the "express"/"custom install" screen.
 At this point press ctrl+shift+f3 in order to get into audit mode.
 ## Audit Modes
-You be presented with a sysprep window - simply cancel it for now.
+You will be presented with a sysprep window - simply cancel it for now.
 ## Default Profile
 Make the changes you want to see in default profiles now.